 Who Can Play at the Scottish Children’s Lottery

-First and for most, players must be both a resident and physically located in Great Britain to play this lottery.
-Players must also be 16 years or older, have an account with scottishchildrenslottery.com and buy a ticket.
+First and foremost, players must be both a resident and physically located in Great Britain to play this lottery.
+Players must also be 16 years or older, have an account with scottishchildrenslottery.com, and buy a ticket.
 The terms and conditions are fairly straightforward and seem to address all the areas of how to play their game.

 A bunch of charities got together and appointed STV ELM Limited to operate this lottery on their behalf.
-They have a snail mail address in Glasgow, email address and telephone number.
-Customer service is available Monday and Thursday 10:00 am to 9:00 pm, and Tuesday, Wednesday and Friday from 10:00 am to 6:00 pm.
-They are closed weekends.
+They have a snail mail address in Glasgow, an email address, and a telephone number.
+Customer service is available Monday and Thursday from 10:00 am to 9:00 pm, and Tuesday, Wednesday, and Friday from 10:00 am to 6:00 pm.
+They are closed on weekends.

 Two Weekly Games